pprunty/pprunty.github.io/posts/02-magikarp.md

 growing importance of AI in the tech ecosystem.
 As major players invest heavily in AI, it's clear that this technology will play a crucial role in shaping the future of SaaS.

+leverage it as a major feature in your service, but don't make it in itself your service. leveraging llm apis allows you to focus less on building out and maintaining intelligent ai/ml systems and more on creating an experience around the feature you

+the next wave of innovation will create an influx of new products, the winners will be those who leverage their AI features the best.

+## Navigating AI Integration and its Limitations

+LLMs do occasionally have what is known in the AI jargon as _hallucinations_.
+This means, if you are planning on using LLMs in a production environment, your product will on occasion provide false or inaccurate information.
+For some, this is a small price to pay for a high degree of automation, for others, and more sensitive production systems, such as in the financial industry, hallucinations are unacceptable.

+A simple engineering strategy to solve this is to simply define the type of response you expect to receive from the LLM, make sufficient calls to the LLM API until its response meets your criteria and accept the response.

 ## Embracing AI in Your SaaS Journey

 The takeaway lesson is don't get left behind.
-If you still harbour a reluctance to leverage LLMs in your SaaS products, then realize this reluctance stems from your own ego.
+If you harbour a reluctance to leverage LLMs in your SaaS products, then realize this reluctance more than likely stems from your own personal ego.
 If the technology is evolving at a rapid rate, ensure you evolve with it.

 [//]: # (Remember, integrating AI into your SaaS isn't about replacing your skills or diminishing your achievements.
 It's about enhancing your capabilities and opening new avenues for innovation.
 By embracing AI, you're not just keeping up with the competition—you're positioning yourself at the forefront of the next wave of software development.)

+Resources:

+- [Hugging Face Transformers](https://huggingface.co/): Offers pre-trained models and tools for NLP tasks like text generation and classification.
+- [OpenAI API](https://openai.com/index/openai-api/): Provides paid access to GPT-3 and GPT-4 models APIs for various applications; available on [Microsoft Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview).
+- [Anthropic's Claude API](https://www.anthropic.com/api): Provides paid access to Claude Sonnet 3.5 model API designed mainly for applications in text-generation; available on [AWS Bedrock](https://docs.anthropic.com/en/api/claude-on-amazon-bedrock).